deanochips/engima2_to_m3u_and_xmltv/README.md

 This forces the creation of channel list from bouquets.

 every time you change your bouquets you need to run GET_ALL, otherwise it will only update the epg
+6) If you want to run this manually first time run ./stb_epg.sh -PRINT_ALL

 ---